-FALL RIVER, MA (WHDH) - Dozens of cats were taken to shelters after they were removed from a man’s home in Fall River.
+FALL RIVER, MASS.
+(WHDH) - Dozens of cats were taken to shelters after they were removed from a man’s home in Fall River.

 “I think it just got out of control.
 He rescued a bunch of cats from outside and they just were not spayed or neutered,” said Cynthia Berard, of Fall River Animal Control.